ankaAR/bestiario5e/_creatures/dust-mephit.md

 condition_immunities: "Envenenado"
 ---

 ***Death Burst.*** When the mephit dies, it explodes in a burst of dust.
-Each creature within 5 ft. of it must then succeed on a DC 10 Constitution saving throw or be blinded for 1 minute.
+Each creature within 5 pies (1.5 mts)of it must then succeed on a DC 10 Constitution saving throw or be blinded for 1 minute.
 A blinded creature can repeat the saving throw on each of its turns, ending the effect on itself on a success.

 ***Innate Spellcasting (1/Día).*** The mephit can innately cast sleep, requiring no material components.
 Its innate spellcasting ability is Charisma.